-11 STAGE 2 - Judicial Oversight and Approval
+11 STAGE 2 - JUDICIAL OVERSIGHT AND APPROVAL

 - 11.1 The Protection of Freedoms Act brought into law the Judicial oversight of all RIPA approvals by Local Authorities.
-It inserts sections into the 2000 Act which mean that authorisations whilst still given by Council officers, do not take effect until a Magistrate has approved them.
-The Judicial oversight does not take the place of the current authorisation process - it is an oversight function and not an authorisation function.
-The Authority may not undertake the regulated activity until Judicial Approval has been given. - 11.2 The Authority has appointed all investigation officers and managers to make applications under this part (Annex 2) (in accordance with s.223(1) of the Local Government Act 1972), subject to their inclusion in the approved list at annex 2 by the RMO.
-The Authority has authorised the RMO to appoint as many investigation officers and managers to make applications under this part as he sees fit.
-Those officers must be listed at annex 2 and any decisions to or deletions from that list must be notified to Members as part of the regular reporting protocols. - 11.3 Once the application has been approved by an officer listed in Annex1, the Authority must apply to the Magistrates Court for an order confirming that:
+It inserts sections into the 2000 Act which mean that authorisations whilst still given by council officers, do not take effect until a Magistrate has approved them.
+The Judicial oversight does not take the place of the current authorisation process it is an oversight function and not an authorisation function.
+The Authority may not undertake the regulated activity until Judicial Approval has been given. - 11.2 The Authority has appointed authorised applicants, to make applications under this part (Annex 2) (in accordance with s.223(1) of the Local Government Act 1972), subject to their inclusion in the approved list at annex 2 by the RMO.
+The Authority has authorised the RMO to appoint as many investigation officers and managers to make applications under this part as they sees fit.
+Those officers must be listed at annex 2 and any decisions to or deletions from that list must be notified to Members as part of the regular reporting protocols. - 11.3 Once the application has been approved by an officer listed in Annex 1, the Authority must apply to the Magistrates Court for an order confirming that: - a.
+The person who granted or renewed the authorisation was entitled to do so; - b.
+The grant or renewal met the relevant restrictions or conditions; - c.
+There were reasonable grounds for believing (at the time it was made or renewed) that obtaining the information described in the form was both necessary and proportionate; and